No Data? No Problem: Robust Vision-Tabular Learning with Missing Values: Results

 Table~\ref{tab_compare} shows the results of RoVTL compared with all baselines.
 For CAD classification, RoVTL consistently outperforms all other methods under both frozen and trainable configurations, surpassing TIP~\cite{du2024tip} by 4.6\% in the frozen setting and 4.42\% in the training setting.
 This improvement clearly demonstrates the benefit of incorporating robustness to missing entries during both pretraining and fine-tuning, unlike TIP, which only considers missingness during pretraining.
 Furthermore, CF* and MF* outperform their standard counterparts, proving the effectiveness of our downstream task tuning pipeline and showing that it is transferable to different networks and tuning methods.
 Similar trends are visible for BMI regression, showing our method can generalize to other tasks.
-While in case of BMI regression MF* achieves the best performance under the trainable backbones setting, the performance of our method under the frozen setting is still the best overall.
-This behavior suggests the tasks particularly benefits from our pretraining strategy.
+While in the case of BMI regression, MF* achieves the best performance under the trainable backbones setting, the performance of our method under the frozen setting is still the best overall, suggesting the task particularly benefits from our pretraining strategy.

-Lastly, to show that our method can generalize to 2D natural images, we evaluated it on the DVM car dataset for car model prediction.
-RoVTL outperforms the other baselines, showing that the framework can be also be applied to non-medical domain 2D imaging data without any adaptations.
+Lastly, to show that our method can generalize to 2D natural images, we evaluate it on the DVM car dataset for car model prediction.
+RoVTL outperforms the other baselines, achieving the best performance among all the settings.
+This result shows that RoVTL can also be applied to non-medical domain 2D imaging data without any adaptations.
 Notably, UK Biobank predictions involve over 80 attributes, compared to only 10 in DVM.
-While the relative improvement of RoVTL is more notable in the UK Biobank, it still benefits DVM, demonstrating the model’s robustness even with a small tabular attribute set.
+While the relative improvement of RoVTL is more notable in the UK Biobank, it still benefits DVM, demonstrating the model’s effectiveness even with a small tabular attribute set.